Lost in Thought

 Or have I just seen everything in this state that I don't need to chase birds anymore?
 My birding has been greatly downscaled.
 I spend a lot of my time in Nogales, Mexico on the weekends.

 Every day Facebook reminds me of the great adventures we used to take over the past 12 years in the birding world.
 Each trek and adventure was fresh and exciting.
 But with the politics happening again, I have decided to shut Facebook down.
 MAGA equates to Nazi for me these days.
 And Trump, like religion, is a trigger.
-Just best to get rid of Facebook until after the election.
+Just best to get rid of Facebook until I am ready for the onslaught of news.
 Anytime I see someone I know post something pro Trump, I am disappointed.
 I always wondered how people could allow Hitler into power.
 Now I know.
+He's a terrible human but I understand what people want....cheaper groceries, the ability to buy a house, end to wars, etc etc. But for me it's all about the environment and quality of human.
+Slowly, I will fade from the US into my Mexican life away from this country.

 There was a time when M and I would go everywhere and we'd both bird along the way.
 It was a comfortable life.
 As M went into the grad program, we began to drift.
 Our days birding/travel together were pretty much over.
 However, I kept birding to keep myself busy.